Lecturer

 My current supervision areas are: Divinity, Philosophy.

-I either have or am currently involved in supervising a range of projects in theology and philosophy, as well as interdisciplinary work in education.
+I either have been or am currently involved in supervising a range of projects in theology and philosophy.

-Topics and figures in these projects range from Aquinas to the Puritans, from German Idealists, to current debates in analytic philosophy of religion, and to the recovery of Aristotle in contemporary thinking.
+Topics and figures in these projects range from Aquinas to the Puritans, from German Idealists to current debates in analytic philosophy of religion, and from the recovery of Plato and Aristotle in contemporary thinking to topics in theology and science.